-To Crowdsource Crime-Fighting, A Cop Camera Giant Eyes Your Videos | Fast Company
+To Crowdsource Crime-Fighting, A Cop Camera Giant Eyes Your Videos

 Transparency is a related concern: While cities spend millions on cameras being worn by thousands of police officers, the footage is ultimately controlled by police departments and often unseen by the public.
 In addition to the restrictions of individual agencies, many states have passed laws that keep body camera footage out of public records.

 Would Citizen, for instance, also be useful for gathering civilian evidence of incidents of police misconduct or brutality?
 Basche didn’t initially mention that possibility, and the software’s documentation doesn’t describe such use cases.
 But, he said, “If there is an incident and an issue with an officer, there’s no reason this can’t be used as yet another mechanism to collect that [evidence] up.”
+When uploading, civilians can add captions for each file.
+“Whatever they write is immediately logged in the audit trail and can never be removed,” a spokesperson added.

 Still, he acknowledged, as with police video generally, much will depend upon how Axon’s customers use the system and formulate their policies around it.
 “I couldn’t comment on a specific agency’s policies,” he said.

-But as surveillance scholar Joshua Reeves told The Intercept last month, that use case would probably not be typical.
+But as surveillance scholar Joshua Reeves told The Intercept last month about crowdsourced police video, that use case would probably not be typical.
 “As the history of body cameras will tell us, these [videos] are not going to be used primarily to crack down on police misbehavior.”

 Putting Civilian Videos In Police Databases